|William Lewis Watson|

 Feb.
-10, 1965 - Viet Cong guerrillas blew up the U.S. barracks at Qui Nhon, 75 miles east of Pleiku on the central coast, with a 100-pound explosive charge under the building.
-A total of 23 U.S. personnel were killed, as well as two Viet Cong.
-In response to the attack, President Lyndon B. Johnson ordered a retaliatory air strike operation on North Vietnam called Flaming Dart II.
+10, 1965 - Viet Cong guerrillas blew up the U.S. barracks at Qui Nhon, 75 miles east of Pleiku on the central coast, with a 100-pound explosive charge under the building, resulting in a total of 23 U.S. personnel were killed, as well as two Viet Cong.

 Feb.
 10, 1967 - The 25th Amendment to the U.S. Constitution was ratified.
 The amendment required the appointment of a vice-president when that office became vacant and instituted new measures in the event of presidential disability.

 Feb.
 10, 1969 – Sarah Matthews allegedly shot Matthew Stallworth, 35, an Evergreen city sanitation department worker, with a .22 caliber pistol on this Monday night in Evergreen, Ala.
 Matthews allegedly fired three shots, and one round hit Stallworth in the back of the head.
 The wound was not considered serious because he was back at work the following day.
 Evergreen policemen Tal Smith and Henry C. Jackson arrested Matthews on charges of assault with the intent to murder and she was turned over to Sheriff James “Shorty” Brock.